StanfordDataCompressionClass/notes/src/homeworks/HW3.md

     ```

     Notice that the average codelength for `TAP=3,7` is at its minima for `k=TAP` value and then increases as we further increase `k` which seems to suggest the result we saw in `Q4.1` is wrong.
 Argue:
-   1. Why these results still make sense and do not contradict theory?
+   1. Why do these results still make sense and do not contradict theory?
-   2. Why for `TAP=15`, even for context size `k=15` , the model is not able to compress the data as well?
+   2. For `TAP=15`, even for context size `k=15`, why is the model not able to compress the data very well?

-6. [10 points] Instead of using Adaptive Arithmetic coding, Noah suggested that if we know the source parameters (i.e. `TAP` and `noise_prob`), then we could predict a better probability distribution of the next symbol based on the past, and use this for performing Arithmetic coding.
-Noah thinks this implementation should work for arbitrary values of `TAP` and input sequence lengths.
-Complete Noah's `update_model` logic in `NoisyLFSRFreqModel` provided in `hw3_p4.py`.
+6. [10 points] Instead of using Adaptive Arithmetic coding, Jiwon suggested that if we know the source parameters (i.e. `TAP` and `noise_prob`), then we could predict a better probability distribution of the next symbol based on the past, and use this for performing Arithmetic coding.
+Jiwon thinks this implementation should work for arbitrary values of `TAP` and input sequence lengths.
+Complete Jiwon's `update_model` logic in `NoisyLFSRFreqModel` provided in `hw3_p4.py`.
+For the first `TAP` symbols you can use arbitrary predictions (e.g., uniform distribution) without affecting the results for large sequences.

+   Once you have implemented the model, run the tests (`py.test -s hw3_p4.py`) for `TAP=3,7,15` and `noise_prob=0.01` again and report the average codelength obtained for the LFSR model.
+How do these results compare with the Adaptive Arithmetic coding results (from part 5) and to the expected theoretical limit (from part 4)?
+Explain why this is the case.

 NOTE: References provided with Lecture 9 on Context-based Arithmetic Coding will be useful in attempting this problem (SCL implementation of adaptive arithmetic coding, notes, slides, etc.)